How to Differentiate Between DTG and DTF Printing Methods

 • Fabric constraints: Best results are typically on cotton/cotton blends

-• Production consistency depends on setup: Humidity, pretreat amount, curing time, and ink profiles matter
+• Consistency depends on setup: Humidity, pretreat amount, curing time, and ink profiles matter

 4) Pros & Cons: DTF Printing